ChrisBoyce886/Gif-Tastic/README.md

 * Each button clicked prepends the next set of gifs to the top of the page.
 * The user can also search Giphy's entire library of gifs using the search box at the top of the page.
 When a searched is entered, it creates a new button on the page, and when clicked, shows the user another set of gifs based on the subject of that search parameter.
-* The user can add as any buttons as they would like.
+* I used animals for the stock buttons however the user can search for any subject they would like and can add as any buttons as they would like.

 ## Built With